 Little Huckleberry Trail is a 4.7 mile heavily trafficked out and back trail located near Bingen, Washington that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible from April until November.
+The trail is primarily used for hiking, horses, and mountain biking and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash